google-deepmind/mujoco/doc/modeling.rst

 This instructs the compiler to infer the corresponding value from other information, in this case the positions of the geoms attached to the body.
 The undefined state cannot be entered in the XML file.
 Therefore once an attribute is defined in a given class, it cannot be undefined in that class or in any of its child classes.
-So if the goal is to leave a certain attribute undefined in a given model element, in must be undefined in the active defaults class.
+So if the goal is to leave a certain attribute undefined in a given model element, it must be undefined in the active defaults class.

 A final twist here are actuators.
 They are different because some of the actuator-related elements are actually shortcuts, and shortcuts interact with the defaults setting mechanism in a non-obvious way.
 This is explained in the